Character D-modules via Drinfeld center of Harish-Chandra bimodules: Classification and convolution of character -modules

-For future use we record the following result from \cite{ENO}.
+Recall the following general statement.
 Let $\A$ be a rigid semisimple monoidal category with a finite number of isomorphism classes of irreducible objects over an algebraically closed field of characteristic zero.
-Let $L_i$ be a set of representatives for isomorphism classes of irreducible objects.
 Let $F: \CZ(\A)\to \A$ be the forgetful functor and let $I: \A \to \CZ(\A)$ be its right adjoint (it exists since by \cite[Theorem 2.15]{ENO} the category $\CZ(\A)$ is semisimple with a finite number of isomorphism classes of irreducible objects).
-The functor $I$ has a natural structure of a commutator functor and is universal among commutator functors, see \cite{BFO}\S6.
+Then the functor $I$ has a natural structure of a commutator functor and is universal among commutator functors, see \cite[\S6]{BFO} and also Lemma \ref{commz} below.